pawsha/GettingAndCleaningData/CODEBOOK.md

 <br>

-4. Labels the measurement columns with the appropriate names
+Step 4 - Labels the measurement columns with the appropriate names

     - The meausrement columns are available from the features_mean_std (after grep'ing)
     - Note that the first two columns represent subject_id and activity, so only columns 3:88 are updated with new names

 <br>

-5. Prepares the tidy_data dataset using the ddply method, calculating mean for each of the 86 measurement columns
+Step 5 - Prepares the tidy_data dataset using the ddply method, calculating mean for each of the 86 measurement columns

     - Using ddply, calculates the mean for 86 columns and groups by subject_id and activity, storing the output in the tidy_data variable.
     - Applies ordering to the tidy_data on subject_id and activity for an ordered output.

-6. Write the output to the tidy_data.txt file
+Step 6 - Write the output to the tidy_data.txt file

     - Using write.table function, write the tidy_data into the file using semicolumn as separators (column names may contain comma).